-We take the greatest care of our fosterers, giving you in-depth foster care training and 24/7 support.
+We take the greatest care of our NFA Family foster carers, giving you in-depth foster care training and 24/7 support, 365 days a year.

-You’ll be part of a team of professionals who work together to improve the quality of life of foster children.
+You’ll be part of an expert team of professionals who work together to improve the quality of life of foster children.
 So with support groups and social workers on call, you’ll never be on your own.

 Although many fostering services are arranged through our head and regional offices, the key work involving high-quality placements for individual children remains with the foster carers and their supervising social workers at a local level.

-The National Fostering Agency provides foster care training courses that are available to all of our foster carers.
+The NFA Fostering Family provides foster care training courses that are available to all of our foster carers.
 They’re completely free and are high-quality, flexible and straightforward.
 They’re designed to give you valuable skills and help you grow in confidence and knowledge.

 Here are some of our most popular courses:

 Some children have not had the chance to develop a secure, positive, close relationship with a parent or caregiver in early life which can lead to trauma and difficulties in trusting others.

 The NFA Fostering Family recognise the importance of equipping our foster carers with the skills they need to care for traumatised children and young people, we do this by offering a range of support services to both carers and children.
 One of the key approaches we use is Dyadic Developmental Psychotherapy (DDP).
 This is an attachment focused therapy and parenting approach that helps improve the emotional health of children and supports the reparative healing that traumatised children need.

 This approach was originally developed by Dan Hughes as a therapeutic intervention for families who were fostering or had adopted children with significant developmental trauma and insecurity of attachment and is consistent with the needs of children and young people who have experienced developmental trauma.

 If you are considering becoming a foster carer and are interested in finding out how this therapeutic approach could help you to support a traumatised child or young person then please contact us for further information.